-- Framework shift from export growth to broad-based Employment and Economic Enclaves -3Es - Formulation of separate rules and procedures for manufacturing and service SEZs - Shift from supply driven to demand driven approach for 3Es development for efficiency and current level of existing inventory in the region - Enabling framework for Ease of Doing Business (EoDB) in 3Es in sync with State EoDB initiatives. - Integrated online portal for new investments, operational requirements and exits related matters. - Enhance competitiveness by enabling the ecosystem by funding high speed multi modal connectivity, business services and utility infrastructure.
-Support to create high quality infrastructure either within or linked to the - Promote integrated industrial and urban development walk to work zones, States and centre to coordinate on the framework development to bring linkages between all initiatives - Procedural relaxations for developers and tenants to improve operational and exit issues - benefits - scheme.
+- Framework shift from export growth to broad-based Employment and Economic Enclaves -3Es - Formulation of separate rules and procedures for manufacturing and service SEZs - Shift from supply driven to demand driven approach for 3Es development for efficiency and current level of existing inventory in the region - Enabling framework for Ease of Doing Business (EoDB) in 3Es in sync with State EoDB initiatives. - .
+Integrated online portal for new investments, operational requirements and exits related matters. - Enhance competitiveness by enabling the ecosystem by funding high speed multi modal connectivity, business services and utility infrastructure.
+Support to create high quality infrastructure either within or linked to the zones - Promote integrated industrial and urban development walk to work zones, States and centre to coordinate on the framework development to bring linkages between all initiatives - Procedural relaxations for developers and tenants to improve operational and exit issues - Extension of Sunset Clause and retaining tax or duty benefits - Broad-banding definition of services/allowing multiple services to come together - scheme.

-- Allowing alternate sectors to invest in sector specific SEZs/3Es - Flexibility of long-term lease for developers and tenants - Facility of sub-contracting for customers outside 3Es/SEZs without cap - Specified domestic supplies supporting 'Make in India' to be considered in NFE computation - No Export duty on goods supplied to developers and used in the manufacture of goods exported - Flexibility in usage of non-processing areas - Infrastructure status to improve access to finance and enable long term borrowing - Promote MSME participation to enable manufactureenabling service players to locate in 3E - Dispute resolution through arbitration and commercial
+- Allowing alternate sectors to invest in sector specific SEZs/ 3Es - Flexibility of long-term lease for developers and tenants - Facility of sub-contracting for customers outside 3Es/SEZs without cap - Specified domestic supplies supporting 'Make in India' to be considered in NFE computation - No Export duty on goods supplied to developers and used in the manufacture of goods exported - Flexibility in usage of non-processing areas - Infrastructure status to improve access to finance and enable long term borrowing - Promote MSME participation to enable manufactureenabling service players to locate in 3E - Dispute resolution through arbitration and commercial courts